tanuka-sree628/Risc-V_SOC_-Week2/Part 2 -Labs/Readme.md

 ## 🚀 Conclusion

 The VSD BabySoC project provides a hands-on demonstration of a full-chip digital flow using open-source tools.
-By validating RTL and GLS consistency, the design is ready to move forward into physical design (PnR).
+By validating RTL and GLS consistency, the design is ready to move forward into physical design.